-Storytelling allows brands to showcase their personality, values, and mission in a way that is memorable and meaningful – i.e. the story of how a business came about.
+Storytelling allows brands to showcase their personality, values, and mission in a way that is memorable and meaningful.
+For example, the story of how a business came about.
 Telling the origin story can be very powerful because it gives the company/brand a human touch.
-During the climb to become a thriving business, most brands will have experienced some hardships and struggles along the way, and this is an excellent story to tell the consumer.
+During the climb to become a thriving business, most brands will have experienced some hardships and struggles along the way.
+This is an excellent story to tell the consumer.

 The tales of solving issues and settling conflicts echo well with audiences.
 The brand’s past experiences can make a perfect foundation for storytelling and future promotional materials.
 It can also enable the audiences to relate better to your brand, if you tell them what it takes to create the products they consume or use daily.

 The power of storytelling is undeniable, that is why it is step number two.
 Whether storytelling is used to educate, build brand awareness, or create a sense of community, storytelling has the ability to connect brands with their target audience on a deeper level.
-As such, it is a crucial component of any content marketing strategy, and one that brands should leverage to their fullest advantage.
+As such, it is a crucial component of any content marketing strategy.
+Brands should leverage this to their fullest advantage.